Why are Android Media Players so Popular for Digital Signage?

 Android media players for digital signage are “plug and play” devices that require minimal configuration compared to Windows PCs.
 It’s a huge advantage for people who are new to digital signage, or those who need to deploy large numbers of digital signage players.

 Professional-grade Android media players, like the Navori STiX, can outperform many well-equipped Windows PCs.
 These media players can support complex multi-screen installations and play 4K content at blazing speeds.
 While Windows PCs can be used for multi-screen signage, they require expensive video cards and additional memory.

-Most Android media players support Wi-Fi and some even include a RJ-45 port for wired network connections.
+Most Android players support Wi-Fi and some even include an RJ-45 port for wired network connections.
 Navori’s STiX media player offers both options and an external Wi-Fi antenna for even greater versatility.

 Media players are only as good as the software that drives them.
-QL Player is available for Android, Windows, Brightsign, Samsung Tizen and many other System-on-Chip displays.
+QL Player is available for Android digital signage players, Windows, BrightSign, Samsung Tizen, and many other System-on-Chip displays.
 QL Content Manager can operate in mixed environments where there are different types of media player devices, delivering the same feature and performance across each platform.

 Navori Labs developed its own commercial-grade Android media player device to respond to market demand.
 The Stix 3700 delivers PC-like performance in a small and discrete package.
 This media player features a built-in HDMI port, external storage support via an SD card slot, multiple USB ports, Wi-Fi, and wired networking.
 This powerful digital signage device is rated for continuous service and backed by a 3-year warranty.